jholland918/MstDemo1/README.md

 	*   Attach PerformantShoot to FpsCharacter prefab
 	*   Add reference to bullet prefab
 	*   Set bullet speed to 3
-	*   Fix prefab reference in Room Scene\--PLAYER_SPAWNER\PlayerSpawner\Player Prefab.
-This still references the prefab in MST, change it to the one under /app...
-	*   Fix Spawnable Prefabs reference in Room Scene/--ROOM_SERVER/NetworkManager/Spawnable Prefabs.
-This still references the MST object, change to /App/Data/Demo SinglePrefabsObjects
-	*   Switch FpsPrefab reference in /App/Data/Demo SinglePrefabsObjects to the correct one under /App
-	*   Double check that the FpsPrefab is still working in Room Scene\--PLAYER_SPAWNER\PlayerSpawner\Player Prefab...

 ## General Server Deployment Notes